rpoirier01/bash_resource_check/README.md

 # CheckResource

-A simple Bash script to scan and print system resource usage, including **disk space, memory usage, running processes, and network connections** in a human-readable format.
+A simple Bash script to scan and log system resource usage, including **disk space, memory usage, running processes, and network connections** in a human-readable format.
 ## Features
+- Each log is timestamped with day and time
-- Displays remaining disk space (`df -h`).
+- Displays remaining disk space (df -h)
-- Shows memory usage (`free -h`).
+- Displays memory usage (free --mega)
-- Lists running processes (`ps aux`).
+- Displays running process details (for all users)
-- Displays active network connections (`netstat -tuln`).
+- Lists active network connections by port
-- Scans specified ports from the provided list and logs open connections.
-- Optional verbose mode for more detailed process logging.
+- Optional verbose logging of process information (more detailed, but much more log information will be generated)
 ## Usage
 ./checkresource <outputFile> <portList> [v]
+### Example:
+./checkresource logs.txt ports.txt v
+Logs values to logs.txt, takes ports from ports.txt and uses verbose mode